bashleigh/GPIO/README.md

 # Coming soon

 - Symfony bridge
-- Caching the manager to store the setup and previously set states (to prevent overriding previously set values)
-- Value managing (preventing > 1023 readings and writings)
 - mapping values from 'low' to 'high' (for ESCs for example a pwm value of 60 is 0.
 For servos we may want to map 0 - 1023 to something like 0 - 180 degrees where a 'high' of 1023 = 180 degrees)
 - exceptions for command errors